LibreHealthIO/lh-ehr/README.md

 Code inherited from OpenEMR is licensed under GPL 2 or higher.

 The project is part of the Software Freedom Conservancy family [sfconservancy.org](http://sfconservancy.org)

-Tax deductible Donations can be made to the project through the SFC.

 ***Thank you for your support!***